-140 The Localization Map of Avalanche Phenomena (CLPA) covers 345 townships and includes more than 25 000 avalanche paths in the French Alps and Pyrenees.
-An example of the CLPA map is shown in Figure 3 for the CLPA path number 10 in Molines-en-Queyras township.
+The CLPA covers 345 townships and includes more than 25 000 avalanche paths in the French Alps and Pyrenees.
+An example of the CLPA map is shown in Fig. 3 for the CLPA path number 10 in Molines-en-Queyras township.

 The data are updated every year through an annual CLPA campaign which usually corresponds to a calendar year.
-A typical data acquisition workflow is shown on an activity diagram in Figure
+The CLPA protocol of data acquisition is detailed in Bonnefoy et al. (2010, 2012) and Robinet and Bonnefoy-Demongeot (2013).
+A typical data acquisition workflow is shown on an activity diagram in Fig. 4.

-145 4.
 During a campaign, the CLPA inquiry is organized to collect data which allow reshaping the maximum limits of avalanche paths.
-The data are based on direct observation of avalanches, terrain analysis and communication received from external observers as ski resort professionals, rescue services, mountain guides, local habitants, etc. If required, these data can be completed by aerial photo analysis realized by a photo-interpreter.
-Eyewitness account and aerial photo-interpretation techniques are used independently and plotted on the CLPA map as layers of different colours.
+The data are based on direct observation of avalanches, terrain analysis and communication received from external observers such as ski resort professionals, rescue services, mountain guides, local habitants, etc. If required, these data can be completed by aerial photo analysis realized by a photo-interpreter.
+Eyewitness account and aerial photo-interpretation techniques are used independently and plotted on the CLPA map as layers of different colors.